The 10 DET Speaking Themes You'll See on Every Test (2026)

 Frequently Asked Questions

-How can I prepare for the Duolingo English Test speaking section?
+What topics appear on the Duolingo English Test speaking section?

-How long is the Duolingo speaking section?
+How long are Duolingo speaking responses?

-What is the SITA frame for speaking?
+What is the SITA framework for DET speaking?